ropensci/roweb3/content/blog/2024-03-11-devguide-release-0.9.0/index.md

 ## rOpenSci Package maintainer cheatsheet

-We have created a [cheatsheet for maintainer of rOpenSci packages](https://devdevguide.netlify.app/maintenance_cheatsheet) that reminds them of how to ask for help on different topics.
+We have created a [cheatsheet for maintainers of rOpenSci packages](https://devdevguide.netlify.app/maintenance_cheatsheet) about how to ask for help on different topics.

 ## Improvements to the packaging guide

 The package guide chapter received several improvements.

-We've updated our [advice around roxygen2](https://devdevguide.netlify.app/pkg_building#roxygen-2-use), mainly linking to roxygen2 website.
+We've updated our [advice around roxygen2](https://devdevguide.netlify.app/pkg_building#roxygen-2-use), mainly linking to the [roxygen2 website](https://roxygen2.r-lib.org/).
 The advice also includes an explanation of how to document an argument's default, thanks to [Hugo Gruson](https://github.com/bisaloo).
-We have also improved our wording to underline that using roxygen2 still means manual efforts (thanks to [Vincent van Hees](https://github.com/vincentvanhees)).
+We have also improved our wording to emphasise that using roxygen2 still means manual efforts (thanks to [Vincent van Hees](https://github.com/vincentvanhees)).

 We have added [tips for packages wrapping web APIs](https://devdevguide.netlify.app/pkg_building#packages-wrapping-web-resources-api-clients), based on the blog post ["Why You Should (or Shouldn’t) Build an API Client"](/blog/2022/06/16/publicize-api-client-yes-no/).